 Modifications: Mod.
-No. Policy/Para Bold = New Text Reason Implications for SA Findings Previously Reported NO. Strikethrough = Deleted Text Neighbourhood Plans have been made for Boxted, and Myland and Braiswick, Wivenhoe, West Bergholt and Eight Ash Green and these now form part of the Development Plan for Colchester.
+No. Policy/Para Bold = New Text Reason together in the following paragraphs.
+Changes to SA findings: The proposed Main Modifications revise the explanatory and policy text for Policy ENV1: Environment.
+The significant positive effect previously identified for the protection and enhancement of biodiversity (SA Objective 8: Environment) remains valid and is reinforced by the modifications to the policy.
+The policy requires proposals which are likely to have significant adverse effect on the integrity of habitat sites (either alone or in-combination) to undertake HRA.
+Development Strikethrough = Deleted Text , , Neighbourhood Plans have been made for Boxted, and Myland and Braiswick, Wivenhoe, West Bergholt and Eight Ash Green and these now form part of the Development Plan for Colchester.
 Neighbourhood Plans are required to be compliant with the following Strategic Policies in this Plan: Section 1 Policies SP1-9 and Section 2 Policies SG1-8, ENV1-5, CC1 and PP1.
 MM14 Para 13.3 Plans or projects, not assessed through the Local Plan, but which after screening, may have a likely significant effect on a European site will require appropriate assessment under Regulation 61 of the Conservation of Habitats and Species Regulations 2010 (as amended) ('the Habitats Regulations').
 Accordingly, Where a proposal is likely to have a significant effect on a habitats site (alone or in-combination) the local planning authority will make an appropriate assessment of the implications of the proposal for the habitats site(s) in view of the site(s) conservation objectives.
 Applicants will be expected to provide information for the purposes of the Habitat Regulations Assessment.
 The Local Planning Authority will only grant planning consent plans or projects where it can be ascertained that the proposal will not adversely affect that they will have no adverse effects on the integrity of a habitats European site, unless the exceptional requirements of Regulations 62 and 66 of the Habitats Regulations relating to the absence of alternative solutions, imperative reasons of overriding public interest and provision of compensation have been met.
 Clarification of terminology.
-MM14 - MM20 relate to Policy ENV1: Environment and its explanatory text.
+ENV1: Environment and its explanatory text.
 Therefore, their implications on the SA findings previously reported are considered together in the following paragraphs.
 Changes to SA findings: The proposed Main Modifications revise the explanatory and policy text for Policy ENV1: Environment.
 The significant positive effect previously identified for the protection and enhancement of biodiversity (SA Objective 8: Environment) remains valid and is reinforced by the modifications to the policy.
-The policy requires proposals which are likely to have a significant adverse effect on the integrity of habitat sites (either alone or in-combination) to undertake HRA.
-Development proposals that will have a significant negative impact on MM15 Para 13.5 Insert following paragraph to replace paragraph 13.5: The Essex Coast Recreational disturbance Avoidance and Mitigation Strategy (RAMS) Strategy Document was adopted in 2019 and SPD was adopted in 2020.
+The policy requires proposals which are likely to have a significant adverse effect on the integrity of habitat sites (either alone or in-combination) to MM15 Para 13.5 Insert following paragraph to replace paragraph 13.5: The Essex Coast Recreational disturbance Avoidance and Mitigation Strategy (RAMS) Strategy Document was adopted in 2019 and SPD was adopted in 2020.
 The Essex Coast RAMS, which has the brand name Bird Aware Essex Coast, aims to deliver the mitigation necessary to avoid adverse effects on the integrity of habitats sites from the in-combination impacts of residential development in Essex.
 The Essex Coast RAMS To update the plan on progress with the Essex Coast RAMS and as agreed with Natural England (SCG1).